Free Texas Residential Lease Agreement

 Frequently Asked Questions

-Is this a substitute for legal advice?
+Is this form a substitute for legal advice?

 Screen Texas tenants thoroughly before move-in

-Bedbug issues are easier to manage when tenants follow inspection procedures and report quickly.
+A signed lease is only as strong as the tenant behind it.
 Tenant Screening Background Check has been verifying renters since 2004 — credit, eviction filings, criminal background, and employment — across all 50 states and DC.

 Related Resources